 The current PIPA does not generally apply to entities outside Japan.
-The Amendment will in Japan.
+The Amendment will expand the reach of PIPA to apply to foreign entities providing goods of services to people in Japan.
 Further, the current PIPA does not place any restrictions on the extraterritorial transfer of personal information.
 The Amendment will introduce additional protection obligations on information handlers transferring personal information to third parties overseas.
-The additional requirements for extraterritorial transfers will not apply where personal information is transferred to a place that has been certified by the Personal Information Protection Commission as having protection standards equivalent to those which are equivalent to the standards specified by the Personal Information Protection category.
+The additional requirements for extraterritorial transfers will not apply where personal information is transferred to a place that has been certified by the Personal Information Protection Commission as having protection standards equivalent to those of Japan and where the foreign transferee has personal information protection standards which are equivalent to the standards specified by the Personal Information Protection Commission.
+There is currently no guidance on which countries are likely to fall within this category.